krishnatejakittu/SolidityLearning-Examples/README.md

 9. After Downloading Ganache just click quickstart it will automatically create a local blockchain and give you accounts to play with
 10. Install web3 using pip install web3
 11. In deploy.py for connecting to ganache change the http provider with your own which is displayed on the top of the ganache, and edit the address and private key with your own from ganache
+12. For safe use of private key use env variables